littlebillapp/full-stack-recruitment-test/README.md

 ## Task

-We have placed a number of helpful todos inside the code (see `index.js` and `App.jsx`) to help get you started, the main items we are looking for are:
+We have placed a number of helpful todos inside the code (see `index.js` and `App.jsx`) to help get you started.
+We have several levels of goals.
+It is not necessary to go to the last level.

+### Level 1: Display flights

-- Fetch flight results from the provided `flights.json` and format them into client readable results.
+- Fetch flight results from the provided `flights.json` and format them into client readable results with fetch method or axio
-  - You are not required to serve this separately from the dev server (i.e. `npm start`).

 - Use the returned data to display a page of results that matches the given design.
   - Times should be displayed in 24 hour format.

+### Level 2: Add a front end filter

+- Add a way to select a price and filters results according to the price filter

+### Level 3: Create a server with filter

+- Create a little server with the techno of your choice (Node Express, flask, FastAPI, ...) which return `flights.json` content (move it to your new project)

+- Fetch flight from this server from now and not from the file as it was the case in level 1

+- Add a parameter to your server API to return itinerary with a lower price than the one requested

+### Level 4: Add TypeScript

+- Add TypeScript support

+### Level 5: Add tests

+- Add test for the files you have created

 ## Design